Articles 4 min read

 • Pro Tip: Ideal for layered papercut templates, especially for shadow box designs.

-If you’re creating layered designs, use a variety of colors and weights of smooth cardstock to add depth and dimension.
-For example, pair a lighter weight for intricate top layers with a heavier weight for the base.
+If you're creating layered designs, use variety of colors and weights of smooth cardstock in order to add depth and dimension.
+For example pair lighter weight for intricate top layers with heavier weight for base.

 2. Textured Cardstock